Health care service concerns

 Areas of concern

-If it concerns the possible abuse or neglect of a child, you should report this to the Child Abuse Hotline.
+If it concerns the possible abuse or neglect of a child, report this to the Child Abuse Hotline.

-If the incident involves a health care professional, you should report it directly to the governing regulatory body of the health care professional.
+If the incident involves a health care professional, report it directly to the governing regulatory body of the health care professional.

 2. Alberta Blue Cross Drug Plan